Big business: Energy

 Nuclear power was added to fossil fuel as the main sources of energy.

 Criticism of big business

 The social consequences of the concentration of economic power in the hands of those persons controlling "big business" has been a constant concern both of economists and of politicians since the end of the 19th century.
 Various attempts have been made to investigate the effects of "bigness" upon labor, consumers, and investors, as well as upon prices and competition.
 "Big business" has been accused of a wide variety of misdeeds that range from the exploitation of the working class to the corruption of politicians and the fomenting of war.
+Attitudes toward big business have fluctuated; Americans generally had a favorable view of big business in the 1950s, which would worsen drastically in a generation later.

 Influence over government

 Corporate concentration can lead to influence over government in areas such as tax policy, trade policy, environmental policy, foreign policy, and labor policy through lobbying.
 In 2005, the majority of Americans believed that big business has "too much power in Washington."